lobofoltran/lobofoltran/README.md

 I'm 18 years old, Brazilian, currently cursing systems analysis and development at Unicesumar, Curitiba, Brazil.
 For now I'm tempted to work with Web Technology, acquiring knowledge in the area.
 - 💎 I'm currently looking for a job/internship in the area.
 - 🌱 Currently learning Java and starting Flutter and NodeJS.
-- 💬 Open to learn about Programming.
+- 💬 Open to learn about Web Development.

 ## **LANGUAGES, FRAMEWORKS, TOOLS & OTHERS**
 <p align="center">